Derek McInnes: Aberdeen

-Early in the 2014–15 season, Aberdeen progressed through two qualifying rounds of the UEFA Europa League, including an aggregate victory against Dutch club FC Groningen.
+Early in the 2014–15 season, Aberdeen progressed through two qualifying rounds of the UEFA Europa League, including an aggregate victory against Dutch club Groningen.
 Aberdeen finished second in the 2014–15 Scottish Premiership and again qualified for European competition.
 During the 2015 close season, despite mounting speculation that he was in talks to take over at Rangers, McInnes signed a new contract with the club keeping him at Pittodrie until 2019.

-His Aberdeen team pushed Celtic almost all the way in the Scottish Premiership title race in 2015–16, with Celtic eventually beating Aberdeen 3–2 on 8 May 2016 to secured the league title with only two matches remaining.
+His Aberdeen team pushed Celtic almost all the way in the Scottish Premiership title race in 2015–16, with Celtic eventually beating Aberdeen 3–2 on 8 May 2016 to secure the league title with only two matches remaining.
 Aberdeen had begun that season winning all of their first eight league matches.

 McInnes led Aberdeen to a third straight runners-up spot behind Celtic in season 2016–17.
 His Aberdeen side also claimed its first win at Ibrox since September 1991, with a 2–1 victory on 17 May.
 Aberdeen also reached both domestic cup finals, losing both to Celtic.
-The team went on a ten-match winning streak at Pittodrie, which surpassed Alex Ferguson's Aberdeen record of nine home wins in-a-row in 1985–86 (although not a club record).
+The team went on a ten-match winning streak at Pittodrie, which surpassed Alex Ferguson's Aberdeen record of nine consecutive home wins in 1985–86 (although not a club record).
 He was again shortlisted for PFA Scotland Manager of the Year, but lost out to Celtic manager Brendan Rodgers.

 In June 2017, Aberdeen granted permission for Sunderland to speak with McInnes about becoming their manager, but he decided to stay with Aberdeen.
 McInnes and Docherty subsequently signed a 1-year contract extension, keeping them with the Dons until the summer of 2020.
 Rangers made an approach for McInnes in December 2017 (immediately following two league games in four days between the clubs, both won by the Glasgow side) but he rejected that offer as well.

 McInnes was sent off by the referee for gesturing at Celtic fans during a 2018–19 Scottish Cup semi-final in April 2019.
 He was apparently reacting to sectarian abuse by Celtic fans, which was investigated by Police Scotland.

-In July 2019 he signed a new contract with Aberdeen, due to run until 2022.
+In July 2019, he signed a new contract with Aberdeen, due to run until 2022.
 After a poor run of results in early 2021, Aberdeen chairman Dave Cormack said that the board were "fully behind" McInnes.
 This run of form continued, as Aberdeen scored one goal in nine matches, and McInnes left the club by mutual consent on 8 March 2021.